 Kitsap Regional Library inspires our community to dream more, learn more, do more and be more.
-We serve our County's 258,000 residents through nine community library locations, online access to library materials and services, a traveling bookmobile, and outreach services to individuals with significant barriers to using their Library location.
+We serve our County's 258,000 residents through nine community library locations, online access to library materials and services, a traveling bookmobile and outreach services to individuals with significant barriers to using their Library location.

 Kitsap Regional Library's Board approves policies that govern the library system's operation.
 Policies are designed to assure access to library materials, to clearly outline the rights and responsibilities of library users and to explain the use of library-owned facilities.

 In 2015, Kitsap Regional Library received a three year National Leadership grant from the Institute of Museum and Libraries to design and implement a sustainable STEM programming model for public libraries.
 The project, entitled Make Do Share, collects tools and resources to support staff in planning, facilitating and improving STEM programs for and with youth.